zebrunner/javascript-agent-nightwatch/README.md

     };
 ```

-Nightwatch allows to create custom commands that is very convenient to use in chaining.
+In addition, Nightwatch provides the possibility to create custom commands, which can be much useful in chaining.
+For example:

-For example,
-1. Create a file `commands/takeScreenshot.js` with following code snippet:
+1. Create a file `commands/takeScreenshot.js` with the following code snippet:

 ```js
     const { CurrentTest } = require("@zebrunner/javascript-agent-nightwatch");